Cardiopulmonary resuscitation

-Cardiopulmonary resuscitation (CPR) is an emergency procedure consisting of chest compressions often combined with artificial ventilation in an effort to manually preserve intact brain function until further measures are taken to restore spontaneous blood circulation and breathing in a person who is in cardiac arrest.
-It is recommended in those who are unresponsive with no breathing or abnormal breathing, for example, agonal respirations.
+Cardiopulmonary resuscitation (CPR) is an emergency procedure used during cardiac or respiratory arrest that involves chest compressions, often combined with artificial ventilation, to preserve brain function and maintain circulation until spontaneous breathing and heartbeat can be restored.
+It is recommended for those who are unresponsive with no breathing or abnormal breathing, for example, agonal respirations.

 CPR involves chest compressions for adults between 5 cm and 6 cm deep and at a rate of at least 100 to 120 per minute.
 The rescuer may also provide artificial ventilation by either exhaling air into the subject's mouth or nose (mouth-to-mouth resuscitation) or using a device that pushes air into the subject's lungs (mechanical ventilation).
-Current recommendations place emphasis on early and high-quality chest compressions over artificial ventilation; a simplified CPR method involving only chest compressions is recommended for untrained rescuers.
-With children, however, 2015 American Heart Association guidelines indicate that doing only compressions may actually result in worse outcomes, because such problems in children normally arise from respiratory issues rather than from cardiac ones, given their young age.
-Chest compression to breathing ratios is set at 30 to 2 in adults.
+Current recommendations emphasize early and high-quality chest compressions over artificial ventilation; a simplified CPR method involving only chest compressions is recommended for untrained rescuers.
+With children, however, 2015 American Heart Association guidelines indicate that doing only compressions may result in worse outcomes, because such problems in children normally arise from respiratory issues rather than from cardiac ones, given their young age.
+Chest compression to breathing ratios are set at 30 to 2 in adults.

 CPR alone is unlikely to restart the heart.
-Its main purpose is to restore partial flow of oxygenated blood to the brain and heart.
+Its main purpose is to restore the partial flow of oxygenated blood to the brain and heart.
 The objective is to delay tissue death and to extend the brief window of opportunity for a successful resuscitation without permanent brain damage.
 Administration of an electric shock to the subject's heart, termed defibrillation, is usually needed to restore a viable, or "perfusing", heart rhythm.
-Defibrillation is effective only for certain heart rhythms, namely ventricular fibrillation or pulseless ventricular tachycardia, rather than asystole or pulseless electrical activity, which usually require the treatment of underlying conditions to restore cardiac function.
+Defibrillation is effective only for certain heart rhythms, namely ventricular fibrillation or pulseless ventricular tachycardia, rather than asystole or pulseless electrical activity, which usually requires the treatment of underlying conditions to restore cardiac function.
 Early shock, when appropriate, is recommended.
 CPR may succeed in inducing a heart rhythm that may be shockable.
 In general, CPR is continued until the person has a return of spontaneous circulation (ROSC) or is declared dead.

 Medical uses

 CPR is indicated for any person unresponsive with no breathing or breathing only in occasional agonal gasps, as it is most likely that they are in cardiac arrest.
-If a person still has a pulse but is not breathing (respiratory arrest) artificial ventilations may be more appropriate, but, due to the difficulty people have in accurately assessing the presence or absence of a pulse, CPR guidelines recommend that lay persons should not be instructed to check the pulse, while giving healthcare professionals the option to check a pulse.
+If a person still has a pulse but is not breathing (respiratory arrest), artificial ventilations may be more appropriate, but due to the difficulty people have in accurately assessing the presence or absence of a pulse, CPR guidelines recommend that lay persons should not be instructed to check the pulse while giving healthcare professionals the option to check a pulse.
 In those with cardiac arrest due to trauma, CPR is considered futile but still recommended.
 Correcting the underlying cause such as a tension pneumothorax or pericardial tamponade may help.